eQosys/QINP/docs/operators.md

 The expression inside the `sizeof` operator is not evaluated.
 When using a function call, the size of the return value is used.
 For function addresses, the size of the function pointer is returned (usually 8 bytes)

 ---

+### Conditional Operator

+The conditional operator `? :` is used to evaluate one of two expressions depending on the value of another expression.
+The last two expressions must evaluate to the same type.

+---